UC Santa Barbara > History Department > Prof. Marcuse > Courses > Hist 33d Homepage > Hist 33d texts > Maus Resources Page

 • 2 quotations about Maus, one from author Art Spiegelman, published in Oral History Journal in 1987, the other from scholar Stephan Feinstein in Witness and Legacy (1996) (with references). [most links on the page don't work]

-• Articles and Lectures about Maus
+• Online Articles and Lectures about Mause

 • Interviews and Biographies of Art Spiegelman